Categories Electrical

 At Chris Wood Electrical, one of the most popular questions we get asked is “how much will it cost to upgrade my electrical switchboard?”.

-As it’s no one-size-fits-all answer, we will explore the variables and potential costs of upgrading your switchboard.
+As it’s no one-size-fits-all answer, in this blog we will explore the variables and potential costs of upgrading your switchboard.

-If you do need to upgrade your switchboard, feel free to text or email a photo of your switchboard along with your requirements for a quote.
+To get a personalised quote to upgrade your switchboard, text or email a photo of your switchboard along with your requirements for a quote.

 Here’s what you need to know about switchboard upgrade costs in Sydney’s Northern Beaches & North Shore…

-1. What condition your switchboard is in and what you need upgraded
+What condition your switchboard is currently, and what you are needing it upgraded for.

-3. What the condition of the service main is in (the cable which comes from the street)
+#3 – What condition the service main is in

-4. If a smart meter needs to be installed
+#4 – If a Smart Meter needs to be installed as well

-8. What the condition of the earthing system and whether it needs upgrading
+#8 – What the condition of the earthing system

-There are multiple factors which determine the cost of upgrading your switchboard, but to give you an idea, here are some examples of prices:
+As you can see, there are multiple factors which determine the cost of upgrading your switchboard.
+But to give you an idea of costs, here are some examples of prices:

 • New Safety Switches – From $150 each +GST